-Current authorized SARA states are: Alaska, Arizona, Colorado, Idaho, Indiana, Kansas, Louisiana, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, North Dakota, Ohio, Oregon, South Dakota, Virginia, Washington and West Virginia.
+Current authorized SARA states are: Alaska, Arizona, Colorado, Idaho, Indiana, Kansas, Louisiana, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico, North Dakota, Ohio, Oregon, South Dakota, Vermont, Virginia, Washington, West Virginia and Wyoming.
 See also http://www.nc-sara.org/.

 Additionally, are exempt in: California, Delaware, Florida, Hawaii, Illinois, Michigan, Mississippi, New Jersey, New York, Oklahoma, Rhode Island, South Carolina, Utah, Vermont, and Washington DC.

 We are in contact with the following states to determine whether we are exempt or need to seek authorization: Georgia, Iowa, Maine

 Regrettably, we are unable to accept applications from: Alabama, Arkansas, Massachusetts, New Mexico, North Carolina, Tennessee or Wisconsin.
 We are also unable to accept RN to BSN applications from Kentucky or Ohio